Electrostasy/dots/README.md

 ### Flashing the image

-The NixOS image may be flashed to eMMC storage using the patched `rkdeveloptool` and the following steps:
+The NixOS image may be flashed to eMMC storage using the latest version (at least 2025-03-07) of `rkdeveloptool` and the following steps:

 1. Enter MaskROM mode on the board by holding down the MaskROM and power buttons.
 After the status LED has been on for at least 3 seconds, the